downplay/jarl-react/ROADMAP.md

 *   Alternatively: replace `qs` with a completely custom parser, possibly extending `url-pattern` to achieve this.
 This would make it easier to add some new sugar to the syntax:
     *   Query shorthand for a frequent usage pattern: `?:first&(:second)` would expand to `?first=:first&second=(:second)`
     *   Arrays: `qs`'s array syntax is pretty ugly and it's hard to see how I would combine it with the variable syntax.
 A neater syntax to consider is: `?foo=:values[,]` where ',' is a separator.
 An advantage of this is that it could work in path segments too.
+*   At some point, move to new context API.
+Preferably support both old and new versions.
+*   Consider new async APIs and what they can provide